-Published 26th July, 2023
+Published 26th July, 2022

-Last updated 6th March, 2023
+Last updated 22nd November, 2023

 Offering trade credit for B2B transactions has long been a difficult terrain to navigate, complicated by lengthy admin, credit risk, and tedious customer onboarding.
 These are typical challenges you won’t often find B2C given the less complex buying process.
 It also explains, in part, why B2B BNPL has lagged behind for so long.

-However, huge technological strides have been made in recent years that finally bring the BNPL model to B2B.
+However, huge technological strides have been made in recent years that finally bring the Buy Now, Pay Later (BNPL) model to B2B.
 Being described as “fintech’s answer to the age-old concept of invoice financing”, BNPL has the potential to completely change the way businesses buy and sell from one another.

 For example, a study by McKinsey found that 96% of B2B buyers might make a purchase in a fully end-to-end, digital self-serve model.